Some of the most extraordinary (for us) are:

 One way to entice residents to move into senior living communities at a younger age is to offer them stellar experiences, according to Gerald Jackson, senior vice president of operations for Solstice Senior Living.
 Solstice is a 32-community operator formed by a partnership between management company Integral Senior Living and real estate investment trust (REIT) Colony Northstar in 2017.

-The centerpiece of that is “Vibrant Life,” a series of activities programs developed by Integral to optimize the health and wellbeing of residents.
+The centerpiece of that is “Vibrant Life,” a series of activity programs developed by Integral to optimize the health and wellbeing of residents.
 One example of that is “Livin’ the Dream,” an initiative designed to help older adults live out their lifelong dream activities, such as flying a plane or riding on a zip line.

 “This is a wonderful opportunity for us to help change that whole perception of aging,” Jackson said.